-Update - 5-3-2021: Based upon the increase in the award the overtime allotment was increased from 4% to 8% increasing the overtime expense from \$113,129.66 to \$220,602.85.
+Update - 5-3-2021 - Based upon the increase in the award the overtime allotment was increased from 4% to 7.8% increasing the overtime expense from \$113,129.66 to \$220,602.85.

-In an effort to balance the anticipated funds for FY2021 as outlined in the Notice of Funding dated May 22, 2020 with salaries and all aspects of the budget that are included in this eCVSP and givenall MCSAP Officers, Supervisors and Office Staff dedicate 100% of their time to the Motor Carrier Safety Assistance Program - percentages of time had to be reduced to meet budget limitations.
+In an effort to balance the anticipated funds for FY2021 as outlined in the Notice of Funding dated May 20, 2021 with salaries and all aspects of the budget that are included in this eCVSP and given all MCSAP Officers, Managers, Supervisors and Office Staff dedicate 100% of their time to the Motor Carrier Safety Assistance Program - percentages of time had to be reduced to meet budget limitations.
 Had this not been done we would have exceeded the anticipated funds for the entire grant in this line-item alone.

-The Division Director and Division Deputy Director who record approximately 50% of their time as MCSAP will record their actual time on their weekly time reports.
+The Division Director records and devotes approximately 50% of his time as MCSAP.
+He records actual MCSAP time on the weekly time reports.

-This budget takes into account 42 Enforcement Officers, 6 Supervisors, 1 Division Director, 1 Division Deputy Director, 3 Managers and 9 Support Staff that are necessary to maintain the day-to-day operations of the State of West Virginia's MCSAP program outlined in this Multiyear CVSP.
+This budget takes into account 42 Enforcement Officers, 6 Supervisors, 1 Division Director, 3 Managers and 9 Support Staff that are necessary to maintain the day-to-day operations of the State of West Virginia's MCSAP program outlined in this Multiyear CVSP.

-The hourly rates referenced above are averages of all respective position classifications included here.
+The hourly rates referenced above are the averages of the salaries of all respective position classifications included herein.

-All staff record MCSAP eligible time on their time-sheet by a code and actual hours are billed to the grant.
+All staff record MCSAP eligible time on their weekly time-sheet by a code and actual hours are billed to the grant.

 All Enforcement Officers assigned to the MCSAP program dedicate 100% of their time to said program and the grant is charged based upon actual recorded time.
 Percentage of time calculated on the personnel spending chart reflects only the amount of personnel cost for the MCSAP budget.
-The Division Director and the Division Deputy Director devote approximately 50% of their time to the MCSAP Program.

 The rest of the personnel cost will be reflected in the MOE expenditures.

 All employees work 1,820 hours annually.
 All personnel are 100% dedicated to the MCSAP activities.
 The percentages reflected in the table are actual costs that are billed to the grant.
 Any remaining, unbilled, costs of salaries are MOE.

-The overtime expense is \$113,129.66 which is 4% of the averaged annual salary of the enforcement officers, supervisors and managers based on the annual hours worked of 1,820 per year.
+As referenced above the overtime expense is now estimated at \$220,602.85 which is 7.8% of the averaged annual salary of the enforcement officers, supervisors and managers based on the annual hours worked of 1,820 per year.
 This will be to enhance and effectuate the details outlined in this CVSP at an average approximate averaged salary of \$55,455.72.